astropy/astropy/docs/vo/conesearch/validator.rst

 .../vo.xml:4:0: W42: No XML namespace specified
 .../vo.xml:15:15: W17: VOTABLE element contains more than one DESCRIPTION...

-List Cone Search catalogs with warnings, excluding warnings that were ignored in ``astropy.vo.validator.validate.NONCRIT_WARNINGS``, and writes the output to a file named ``'warn_cats.txt'`` in the current directory.
+List Cone Search catalogs with warnings, excluding warnings that were ignored in `astropy.vo.validator.conf.noncritical_warnings`, and writes the output to a file named ``'warn_cats.txt'`` in the current directory.
 This is useful to see why the services failed validations:

 >>> with open('warn_cats.txt', 'w') as fout: